dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

      then map the new page.
 The new page is automatically the correct size and in the correct position.

-     The *border:* init-keyword provides a border of whitespace around the children in the layout, and the value of this init-keyword represents the size of the border in pixels.
-This basically has the same effect as using the macro ` <gadgets.htm#78138>`_ around the layout, except it uses a simpler syntax.
+     The ``border:`` init-keyword provides a border of whitespace around the children in the layout, and the value of this init-keyword represents the size of the border in pixels.
+This basically has the same effect as using the macro :macro:`with-border` around the layout, except it uses a simpler syntax.

-     The *mapped-page:* init-keyword allows you to assign a page to be mapped onto the screen when a stack layout is first created.
+     The ``mapped-page:`` init-keyword allows you to assign a page to be mapped onto the screen when a stack layout is first created.
 If it is not specified, then the first page in the stack layout is mapped.